The 7 Cursed Objects You Should Never Take Home From Hawaii

 But here’s where the article takes a turn most visitors don’t expect.

-Pork Over the Pali Highway – and Why Locals Actually Believe This One
+Pork Over the Pali and Why Locals Take This One Dead Seriously

 This is the one that makes visitors laugh until something happens.

-The belief is rooted in one of Hawaii’s most famous mythological relationships – the fire goddess Pele and the pig demigod Kamapua’a, who were lovers, rivals, and eventually enemies.
+The belief is rooted in one of Hawaii’s most famous mythological relationships.
+The fire goddess Pele and the pig demigod Kamapua’a.
+They were lovers.
+Rivals.
+Eventually enemies.

 The legend is that they struck a truce.
-Kamapua’a would stay on the cooler, wetter windward side of the island, and Pele would rule the dry, volcanic leeward side.
+Kamapua’a would stay on the cooler, wetter windward side of the island.
+Pele would rule the dry, volcanic leeward side.
 The Pali connects those two worlds.

 Car trouble.
 Engines dying on the highway for no mechanical reason, then starting immediately once the pork is tossed out the window.

-Locals take the pork-over-the-Pali warning dead seriously – including staff at places like the Polynesian Cultural Center, which sits on the windward side in La’ie. It’s not unusual for someone working the luau to quietly mention the Pali to guests heading back to Honolulu with leftovers.
+Locals take the pork-over-the-Pali warning dead seriously.
+Staff at places like the Polynesian Cultural Center, which sits on the windward side in La’ie, will quietly mention the Pali to guests heading back to Honolulu with leftovers.

 These aren’t superstitious people.
 They’re mechanics.
 Teachers.
 Business owners.
 And they don’t think it’s funny.